 - While the pasta is cooking, whisk together the eggs and 1/3 cup of the parmesan cheese and set aside.

-- Cut the bacon into ½ or 1 inch pieces.
-In a large skillet, cook the bacon pieces until brown and crispy, about 7-10 minutes, stirring occasionally.
+- Cut the bacon into ½ or 1-inch pieces.
+In a large skillet, cook the bacon pieces until browned and crispy, about 7-10 minutes, stirring occasionally.
 Leave the grease in the pan and drain the bacon on a paper towel-lined plate.

 - Turn the heat off.
 Add the cooked pasta, egg parmesan cheese mixture, and bacon.
-Stir to combine, keep the pasta moving.
-If needed, pour in the reserved pasta water slowly, use only enough to reach the desired sauce consistency.
+Stir to combine, keeping the pasta moving.
+If needed, pour in the reserved pasta water slowly.
+Use only enough to reach the desired sauce consistency.

 - Serve immediately, garnished with the remaining 1/3 cup of Parmesan cheese and the parsley if desired.